xbgmsharp/timescaledb-postgis/README.md

 # timescaledb-postgis

-PostgreSQL with TimescaleDB extension along with the PostGIS and pg_cron extension. https://hub.docker.com/r/xbgmsharp/timescaledb-postgis
+PostgreSQL bundle with additional extensions. https://hub.docker.com/r/xbgmsharp/timescaledb-postgis

 This Docker image is derived from the official PostgreSQL image and includes Debian Linux as its operating system.